Skip to content →

 • 19 peer reviewed workshops and courses

-As a response to the plethora of digital accessibility lawsuits, an event featuring discussion and talks by leading figures from the accessibility and legal fields.
+As a response to the plethora of digital accessibility lawsuits, this event featured discussion and talks by leading figures from the accessibility and legal fields.

 • 82 attendees per year (average)